 How researchers can access the archives

 Access is very limited until our expansion into the new Museum facility.
-In our new Museum (See Expansion), we will have a 7,500 square foot Archives and Research Center, including a full Research Reading Room.
+In our new Museum, we will have a 7,500 square foot Archives and Research Center, including a full Research Reading Room.

 For research inquiries, please contact